Before you take part in a cancer trial, you must give your written consent to do so. This is done by signing a consent form.

 Patient safety on clinical trials is continuously monitored and subject to legally binding reporting requirements.

-Pharmacovigilance is conducted in adherence to national and EU regulations such as the clinical trial directive 2001/20/EC and associated guidance on adverse event/reactions (‘CT-3’).
+Pharmacovigilance is conducted in adherence to national and EU regulations.
 Pharmacovigilance staff ensure the most up to date regulations are adhered to by attending Irish and European pharmacovigilance information days and by receiving alerts from the HRPA and other organisations.
 Cancer Trials Ireland’s pharmacovigilance staff ensure compliance with these regulations by following Standard Operating Procedures.
 Pharmacovigilance compliance is monitored continuously by HPRA.

 If you require further information, please contact the pharmacovigilance department at email@example.com.